pieroblunda/technical-debt-cli/fixtures/fixture.md

+@TODO: Markdown This is an unclassified priority task
-@TODO: 1 Markdown This is a high priority todo file
+@TODO: 1 Markdown This is an high priority task
-@TODO: 2 Markdown This is a medium priority todo file
+@TODO: 2 Markdown This is an medium priority task
-@TODO: 3 Markdown This is a low priority todo file
+@TODO: 3 Markdown This is a low priority task